 Choosing A Nutrition and Dietetics Program

 My initial instinct was to research nutrition programs.
 But after some quick Googling, I realized there weren’t any in Charlotte.
 I pondered a degree in kinesiology and even had a few weeks when I decided I should go the personal training route.
 I even ordered the books for the ACSM exam!
 But after thumbing through them I realized that it was not muscles or movement I was really into, it was weight loss, food, cooking and healthy living.

 I knew there was a nutrition program at UNC-Chapel Hill, so I emailed the head of the department there to learn more about what it would take to become an RD.
 She was the one who actually told me about Winthrop, a university just over the North/South Carolina border about 30 minutes from my home that had a didactic program in dietetics and an internship too.
 I had not bothered to include South Carolina in my search for programs assuming I would have to move to go out of state, but it was closer than I realized.
-I was thrilled to learn I might be able to become an RD where I already lived.
-I immediately emailed Winthrop and set up an appointment with the director to see what it would take to become an RD.
+I was thrilled to learn I might be able to become an RD where I already lived and emailed Winthrop right away to set up an appointment with the director to see what it would take to become an RD.

 1) A bachelor’s degree – check

 2) 2 years of nutrition courses, plus lots of chemistry

 3) A dietetic internship (which Winthrop had, although admission was not guaranteed)